SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ![](./img//rtforallimpressions.png)

-### How does the distribution of scroll percentages look like?
+!!! question "How does the distribution of scroll percentages look like?"
 ```python
 # Distribution of Scroll Percentages
 single_subset_feature_visualization(